mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 $store.getters['type-map/headersFor'](<schema>)
 ```

+#### Action Menu Customization
-The actions menu for a table row is constructed from the actions returned via the resource type.
+The action menu for a table row is constructed from the actions returned via the resource type.
 Therefore the base list comes from the common `resource-instance` which can be supplemented/overridden by the resource type's `model`.
 Individual actions can be marked as `bulkable`, which means they are shown as buttons above the list and applied to all selected rows.

 ```
 {